 Soho boasts a whole host of legendary nightclubs and bars and is famed for being the beating heart of central London.
 One for the fashionistas and Instagramers this area of London is full of swanky clubs and fancy cocktail bars.
 Ronnie Scotts, Bar Italia, and Soho Residence are a few of our favourites.

-For a comprehensive guide to a night out in London have a look at our guide here.
+Check our comprehensive guide to a night out in London!